Pandalur taluk: History

 The Gudalur and Pandalur taluks of Nilgiris district one time together constituted the Southeast Wayanad.
 The total area of Gudalur and the neighboring town of Pandalur is approximately 124,800 acres.
 In medieval times, before the arrival of the British, the area was divided between three rulers: Vallavanoor, the leader of the Panniyas, Nelliarasi, another adivasi ruler, and the Nilambur Kovilakam, a kingdom based in present-day Kerala.
 Subsequently, the Kovilakam decided to expand its borders by conquering the other two areas.
 Vallavanoor was killed and Nelliarasi kidnapped and forced to hand over her lands.
 Despite some resistance from Vallavanoor's community, the Kovilakam succeeded in subjugating the area and taking approximately 100,000 acres under its control.
-Gudalur was actually a part of Kerala and Malabar District until 1877.
+Gudalur was actually a part of Malabar District of Madras presidency until 1877.
 In 1877, it was transferred to Nilgiris district only because of the heavy size of Malabar District and small size of Nilgiris district.
-Actually Gudalur was the southeastern region in Wayanad during the British rule.
-Though this Malayalam majority region was transferred to Nilgiris, the court and official language in this region continued to be Malayalam.
+Actually Gudalur was the southeastern region in Malabar district during the British rule.
 In modern times, the recognized extent of the Kovilakam's holdings was 80,087 acres under the Malabar Tenancy Act, until 1969.
 This area is known as 'janmom' land.
 Kovilakam constructed a temple named Nambalakottai and handed over to Moundadan Chetty community.
 Chetty community is one of the oldest community in Gudalur where most of their community still have 'Rani Patta' as a proof of oldest community.
 They have their own tradition and languages.